andymeneely/squib/README.md

 * If anything was not yet specified, use what was given in a layout (if a layout was specified in the command and the file was given to the Deck)
 * If still anything was not yet specified, use what was given in Squib's defaults.

+Layouts also allow merging, extending, and combining layouts.
+The sample demonstrates this, but they are also explained below.
+See the `layouts.rb` sample found [here](https://github.com/andymeneely/squib/tree/master/samples/)

+{include:file:samples/layouts.rb}

+### Merge Keys and `extends`

 Since Layouts are in Yaml, we have the full power of that data format.
 One particular feature you should look into are ["merge keys"](http://www.yaml.org/YAML_for_ruby.html#merge_key).
 With merge keys, you can define base styles in one entry, then include those keys elsewhere.
 For example:

 ```yaml